-The 0.47 μ m, or "blue" band, is one of the two visible bands on the ABI and will provide data throughout the day for monitoring aerosols.
-The benefits of this band are well established as it is also included on NASA's MODIS instrument.
-The geostationary 0.47 μ m band will provide nearly continuous daytime observations of dust, haze, smoke and clouds.
+The 0.47- μ m, or 'blue' band, is one of the two visible bands on the ABI and will provide data throughout the day for monitoring aerosols.
+This band is well established on NASA's MODIS instrument.
+The geostationary 0.47- μ m band will provide nearly continuous daytime observations of dust, haze, smoke and clouds.
 Measurements of aerosol optical depths (or AOD) will help air quality monitoring and tracking.
 This blue band, combined with a green band (which will need to be simulated from other bands and/or sensors) and a red band, can provide "simulated natural color" imagery of the Earth.
 Measurements in the blue band may provide estimates of visibility.
-The 0.47 μ m band will also be useful for air pollution studies and will improve numerous products that rely on clear-sky radiances (such as land and sea surface products).
+The 0.47- μ m band will also be useful for air pollution studies and will improve numerous products that rely on clear-sky radiances (such as land and sea surface products).
 Other potential uses are related to solar insolation estimates.

 Figure 6.
-Simulated ABI band 1 (0.
-47 μm) for 4 June 2005 at 22:00 UTC.
+Simulated ABI band 01 (0.
+47 μm) for 04 June 2005 at 22:00 UTC.

-Click on "SSEC," then "Individual bands," and then "GOES-R ABI Band 01"; click on the loop button on the AWIPS D2D Tool Bar.
-The main difference between this band and the traditional visible band is that ABI Band 1 is more sensitive to smoke and aerosols (since there is more scattering at the shorter wavelengths), although this simulation does not include this affect.
+Click on "SSEC"; click on "Individual bands"; click on "GOES_R ABI Band 01"; click on the loop button in the AWIPS D2D.

+The main difference between this band and the traditional visible band is that ABI Band 1 is more sensitive to smoke and aerosols (since there is more scattering at the shorter wavelengths).
+That said, this simulation does not include this affect.
 Note the fog over Lake Erie and the low clouds over the Atlantic.